-CPAWS has given BC Girl Guides permission to use this educational content from their Southern Alberta's Education Resources for the Eco Pak Challenge.
-Please visit their website at http://cpaws-southernalberta.org/upload/5min_Fieldtrips.pdf to access the original content.
+HEARTWOOD

-HEARTWOOD We are the inner core of the tree, the heartwood.
+We are the inner core of the tree, the heartwood.
 (Flex arm muscles.)
 Heartwood is strong enough to hold the trunk and branches up so each leaf can get the sun's energy.
-Heartwood is the oldest part of the tree, so old, it's DEAD.
+Heartwood is the oldest part of the tree, so old, it's...
+DEAD.
 When the tree was young, the heartwood was alive.

+LATERAL ROOTS

-TAP ROOT We are the tap root.
-We are planted deep in the soil, up to ten meters down.
-We hold the tree in place during fierce winds, and suck up the water from deep within the ground.
-Not all trees have a tap root, some just have lateral roots.
-LATERAL ROOTS We are the lateral roots, and there are hundreds and hundreds of us.
+We are the lateral roots, and there are hundreds and hundreds of us.
 We grow outward all around the tree in the ground.
-At our tips we have thousands of root hairs covering just about every particle of soil around.
+At our tips, we have thousands of root hairs covering just about every particle of soil around.
 When the root hairs sense water is nearby, their cells grow towards the water so they can suck it up.

+TAPROOT

+We are the tap root.
+We are planted deep in the soil, up to ten meters down.
+We hold the tree in place during fierce winds and suck up the water from deep within the ground.
+Not all trees have a tap root; some just have lateral roots.

+XYLEM

-XYLEM We are the xylem, or water tubes.
+We are the xylem or water tubes.
 We draw water up from the roots, lifting it to each of the tree's branches.
-We lift hundreds of litres a day, at speeds of over 150 kilometres an hour!
-After the roots draw the water into the tree, the job of xylem is to bring the water up the tree.
-PHLOEM We are the phloem, or food tubes.
+We lift hundreds of litres a day at speeds of over 150 kilometres an hour!
+After the roots draw the water into the tree, the job of the xylem is to bring the water up the tree.

+PHLOEM

+We are the phloem or food tubes.
 We are the part of the tree that carries the food made by leaves to every part of the tree.
 These are our leaves.

+OUTERBARK

-OUTERBARK We are the outer bark.
+We are the outer bark.
 We protect the tree from fire, insects, extreme temperature changes and people who want to scratch us with knives.